moraditya/relative-trans-influence-project/README.md

   - trans Mn–C bonds of the Pb complex vs the Sn complex. :contentReference[oaicite:4]{index=4}
 - Overall conclusion: within experimental uncertainty, **–PbPh₃ and –SnPh₃ exhibit no measurable difference in trans influence** in these Mn(I) carbonyl complexes. :contentReference[oaicite:5]{index=5}

 ---

-## 4. Repository Contents

-- `chem_paper_advanced.pdf` – full research report, including:
-  - Abstract, introduction, and literature context for trans influence
-  - Detailed synthetic procedures for Ph₃PbCl and Mn(CO)₅EPh₃
-  - IR, NMR, and X-ray crystallographic data, tables, and discussion
-- (Optional future additions)
-  - `data/` – extracted bond-length tables, IR peak tables, etc.
-  - `figures/` – individual spectra and structure images.

----

-## 5. Citation
+## 4. Citation

 If you reference this work, you can cite it as:

-> A. Mor, *Study on the Relative Trans Influence of –EPh₃ Ligands (E = Pb, Sn) in Pentacarbonylmanganese(I) Complexes*, Undergraduate Research Report, University of California, Santa Cruz, 2023 (unpublished manuscript).
+> A. Mor, *Study on the Relative Trans Influence of –EPh₃ Ligands (E = Pb, Sn) in Pentacarbonylmanganese(I) Complexes*, Undergraduate Research Report, University of California, Santa Cruz, 2023.